Acute scrotal pain in young men

 A torted appendix testis can be treated with rest, cooling and non-steroidal anti-inflammatories in the majority of cases.
 A few boys will require resection of the appendix testis for pain control or infection.

-BOX 1: DIFFERENTIAL DIAGNOSIS OF AN ACUTE SCROTUM IN CHILDREN
+DIFFERENTIAL DIAGNOSIS OF AN ACUTE SCROTUM IN CHILDREN

 - Torsion of testicular appendage (hydatid of Morgagni)